JCRatfish/Google-Drive-Monitor/README.md

-Google-Drive-Monitor
+Google Drive Monitor
 ====================

-This application will monitor Google Drive and restart the process ("googledrivesync.exe") if it is not running.
+This application will monitor Google Drive and restart the process (googledrivesync.exe) if it is not running.